cw1797/wordpress-bootstrap/README.md

 ansible - Needed to excute the playbooks on the remote host.
 This playbook is working with `ansible [core 2.14.3]`

 .env - This file need to be located here `docker/otraw-app/.env`.
-It contains the sensitive environment variables so ensure it is included in both .gitignore and .dockerignore
+It contains the sensitive environment variables used by docker compose so ensure it is included in both .gitignore and .dockerignore
 ```
 MYSQL_ROOT_PASSWORD="rootpassword"
 MYSQL_USER="msqluser"